POS LayerBuyer evaluation

 The capabilities that close the loop:

 • Closed-loop control.
-PO sent → supplier replies → AI parses the reply → status, line items, prices, ETAs, and substitutions update on the order automatically → receive workflow reconciles to the parsed state → bill posts to QuickBooks.
-No retyping at any step.
+PO sent → supplier replies → AI parses the reply → status, line items, prices, ETAs, and substitutions become reviewable updates on the order → receive workflow reconciles to the parsed state → bill posts to QuickBooks.
+Less duplicate entry across the loop.

 • Layer 2 AI: structured-data analytics chatbot.
 "How much did Camel cost last quarter?"
 "Which liquor distributor was late most often?"
 "Draft Tuesday's tobacco order at last month's average."
 Real answers, not summaries.